Academic Prep Week

 Are Residence Accommodations Available for Students who are enrolled in Academic Prep Week?

-Those accepted to live in Student Housing at Grenfell Campus for Fall 2023 will be able to move in early with the additional cost listed below.
-You
+Those accepted to live in Student Housing at Grenfell Campus for Fall 2024 will be able to move in early with an additional cost.
+More details to follow in April 2024.